Dimethoxy/Disflux/README.md

 We use third-party libraries, such as [JUCE](https://github.com/juce-framework/JUCE), to help with plugin development.
 While we are not aware of any telemetry or data collection within these tools, we recommend you do your own research to ensure you are comfortable with their data practices.

 If we discover any issues or unexpected data collection, we will address them immediately and update you accordingly.

+## 📜 License

+The source code is licensed under the **GPLv3**.
+If you download the source or create builds, you must comply with that license.
+For more information, visit [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

 ## ⚠️ Warranty